NVIDIA-Merlin/HugeCTR/docs/hugectr_user_guide.md

 ```

 Embedding:
-* Slots (tables or feature fields) are distributed in GPUs and nodes, so called model parallel.
+* Slots (tables or feature fields) are distributed in GPUs and nodes.
-* `type`: two type of embedding are supported: `LocalizedSlotSparseEmbeddingHash`, `DistributedSlotSparseEmbeddingHash`.
+* `type`: two types of embedding are supported: `LocalizedSlotSparseEmbeddingHash`, `DistributedSlotSparseEmbeddingHash`.
   * `LocalizedSlotSparseEmbeddingHash`: each individual slot will be located in each GPU in turn, and not shared.
-This type of embedding will has be best scalability.
+This type of embedding has the best scalability.
     * `plan_file`: a plan file should be specified when use `LocalizedSlotSparseEmbeddingHash`.
 To generate a plan file please refer to:
   * `DistributedSlotSparseEmbeddingHash`: Each GPU will has a portion of a slot.
 This type of embedding is useful when some of the slots are much bigger than the rest, and potentially has OOM issue.
+  * In single GPU training, for convenience please use `DistributedSlotSparseEmbeddingHash`.
 * `vocabulary_size`: the maximum possible size of embedding.
 * `load_factor`: as embedding is implemented with hashtable, `load_factor` is the ratio of loaded vocabulary to capacity of the hashtable.
 * `embedding_vec_size`: the vector size of an embedding weight (value).
 Then the memory used in this hashtable will be vocabulary_size*embedding_vec_size/load_factor.
 * `combiner`: 0 is sum and 1 is mean.
-* `optimizer`: (optional) from v2.1 HugeCTR supports different optimizer in dense and sparse model.
+* `optimizer`: (optional) from v2.1 HugeCTR supports different optimizers in dense and sparse models.
 You can specify your optimizer of this Embedding here.
 If not specified, HugeCTR will reuse the optimizer of dense model here.
 ```json
     {
       "name": "sparse_embedding1",